|AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy||Gravity, black holes and physics|

 |"The physical properties of the universe must be such that it is compatible with the origin of life."|

-This is a sober physical formulation of the anthropic principle, which in this sense is a certain selection principle , selecting from all theoretically possible cosmological models those that lead to the universe as it is, especially to the universe in which life could have originated.
-The name "anthropic principle" is not very appropriate here either; cosmology does not require the existence of man, but the existence of stars such as the Sun is sufficient.
+This is a sober physical formulation of the anthropic principle, which in this sense is a certain selection principle, selecting from all theoretically possible cosmological models those that lead to the universe as it is, especially, to the universe in which life could have originated.
+The name "anthropic principle", after all, is not very apt here; cosmology does not require the existence of man, but the existence of stars such as the Sun is sufficient.

 |2.
 Strong anthropic principle|

 |"Even when the universe was created, it had to 'know' that life (and people) was to be created in the future", resp.
 "Our universe is the best of all possible universes in the sense that life must necessarily arise in it, while in no other would it arise".|

 Alternativelly, universe must inevitably create the conditions for the existence of observers - in every real universe, the observer must necessarily appear once.
 From a physical point of view, this seems to be too "philosophically colored" a formulation that sounds somewhat metaphysical.
 The anthropic principle conceived in this way is, in a sense, an antithesis of the philosophically generalized Copernican principle; it is in accordance with the religious concept that the universe was created by God so that it would be maximally purposeful and that the ultimate goal would be the origin and development of man.
 There is no physical justification for such a concept.